-One line of work~\cite{zhu2023minigpt, llava-one, liu2023improvedllava, ge2024convllava, li2024cumo, paligemma, liu2023llava} uses a single pretrained vision encoder~\cite{clip, vit, convnext, cherti2023reproducible, siglip, sam} and trains a projector, like an MLP~\cite{liu2023improvedllava} or QFormer~\cite{instructblip} to align the vision encoder features with the LLM.
-A few recent approaches~\cite{chameleon, diao2024EVE} attempt to develop native MLLMs by directly feeding image patches into the LLM without using any pre-trained encoder.
-Some works~\cite{xu2024libra, wang2023cogvlm, alayrac2022flamingo, nvlm2024} train visual experts or cross-attention modules inside the LLM to disentangle visual and language information inside the LLM, often requiring millions of training data samples.
-We choose CLIP-ViT-L and CLIP-ConvNeXT-XXL as the base vision encoders for our experiments.
+Contemporary MLLMs have three primary components: vision encoder(s), projector, and LLM.
+One line of work~\cite{zhu2023minigpt, llava-one, liu2023improvedllava, li2024cumo, liu2023llava} uses a single pretrained vision encoder~\cite{clip, vit, convnext, cherti2023reproducible, siglip} and trains a projector, like an MLP~\cite{liu2023improvedllava} or QFormer~\cite{instructblip} to align the visual features with the LLM.
+A few recent approaches~\cite{chameleon, diao2024EVE} attempt to develop native MLLMs by directly feeding image patches into the LLM without using any visual encoder.
+Some works~\cite{alayrac2022flamingo, nvlm2024} train cross-attention modules inside the LLM, modifying the LLM architecture and often requiring millions of training data samples.
 Another line of work explores using either multiple encoder features~\cite{tong2024cambrian1, mgllava, shi2024eagle, li2024mgm} or multiple visual modalities~\cite{jain2024vcoder, liu2024prismer, cheng2024spatialrgpt} as inputs to the LLM for improved visual (spatial) reasoning performance.
-Our approach uses a single base vision encoder while embedding information from multiple encoder features into the LLM at different layers.
+Our approach uses a single-base vision encoder while distilling information from expert visual encoders into the LLM's representations.